adrian-pothuaud/sikuli-ws/README.md

 ---- | ----
-no .sikuli parent | interprete with Jython easier imports   | no more available in SikuliX IDE
+no .sikuli parent | interprete with Jython easier imports   | no more available in SikuliX IDE additional dependencies available with pip  |
+support for virtual environments  |

 #### [out](https://github.com/adrianpothuaud/sikuli-ws/tree/master/out)